A T-shirt worn by Taylor Swift sparks a $2M windfall for sea otters

 She and fiancé Travis Kelce have been documented visiting nearby Carmel, but MacDonald said the aquarium is not aware of the couple having been in their shop.

-MacDonald said the staff has had fun speculating whether the T-shirt contains more Easter eggs.
+MacDonald said the staff has had fun speculating about Swift's interest in the T-shirt.

 When Taylor announced the release of her new album on Kelce’s podcast "New Heights" a couple of weeks ago, the couple had a little banter about how he loves otters and loves sending her videos of the furry sea creatures.